-Often in a hernia there is pressure on the nerve because the inner ring of the intervertebral disc sticks out a little.
-Common symptoms of a hernia are aura beyond the knee, tingling and sometimes a dull feeling.
-Research has shown that a conservative policy (physiotherapy) with a hernia has just as good an effect as surgery.
+Often when a hernia pressure on the nerve because the inner ring of the intervertebral disc protrudes outward a bit.
+Common symptoms with a herniated disc include radiation beyond the knee, tingling and sometimes a dull sensation.
+Research has shown that conservative management (physical therapy) for a herniated disc is just as effective as surgery.

-Hernia Nuclei pulposi is Latin for what is popularly called a hernia.
-The back is composed of vertebral discs stacked like a tower.
-Between these vertebrae lie intervertebral discs.
-These discs are also called intervertebral discs.
+A Hernia Nuclei pulposi is Latin for what is popularly known as a herniated disc.
+The back is made up of vertebral discs stacked on top of each other like a tower.
+Between these vertebrae are intervertebral discs.
+These discs are also called discus intervertebralis.
 The intervertebral disc consists of an inner and outer ring.
-The outer ring is somewhat stronger, the inner ring consists of water.
-The intervertebral disc serves as a kind of shock absorber to absorb forces.
+The outer ring is somewhat stronger; the inner ring consists of water for 80%.
+Therefore, the intervertebral disc serves as a kind of shock absorber to absorb forces.

-In a herniated disc, there is pressure on or compression of the femoral or sciatic nerve.
-The nerves of the spinal column run, as it were, through a tunnel.
-Often in a hernia there is pressure on the nerve because the inner ring of the intervertebral disc sticks out a little.
-Because this piece of the intervertebral disc presses against the nerve, it becomes irritated and an inflammatory reaction occurs.
-This inflammation ensures that signals are disturbed and symptoms such as radiation and tingling occur.
+A herniated disc involves pressure or entrapment of the femoral or sciatic nerve.
+The nerves of the spine run through a tunnel, so to speak.
+Often with a herniated disc, there is pressure on the nerve because the inner ring of the intervertebral disc protrudes outward a bit.
+Because this piece of the disc presses against the nerve, it becomes irritated and an inflammatory reaction occurs.
+This inflammatory reaction causes signals to be disturbed and complaints to arise such as radiation and tingling.

-Common symptoms of a hernia nuclei pulposi are aura beyond the knee, tingling and sometimes a dull feeling.
-Loss of strength can also occur in the leg on the affected side.
-An important characteristic of a hernia is that there is often more leg space than usual.pain is present than back pain.
-The symptoms can also worsen with coughing, sneezing or pushing and, in some cases, a reduced patellar reflex can be present.
+Common symptoms with a nuclei pulposi disc include; radiation beyond the knee, tingling and sometimes a dull sensation.
+There may also be loss of strength in the leg on the affected side.
+What is an important feature with a herniated disc is that there is often more legpain present than backache.
+Symptoms may also worsen with coughing, sneezing or squeezing and, in some cases, a diminished patellar reflex may be present.

-To diagnose a hernia, an MRI scan is often made.
-On the basis of the patient's story, it is often soon clear whether there is a hernia.
-On the MRI scan, the doctor can see how serious the hernia is and how it should be treated.
-A physiotherapist can also diagnose a hernia.
-The physiotherapists of Fysiofitaal do this with the help of clear information from the interview and a number of specific tests.
-Depending on the seriousness of the complaints, it is decided whether the patient should be referred to the general practitioner.
+To establish the diagnosis of hernia, a MRI scan made.
+Based on the patient's story, it is often quickly clear whether a hernia is present.
+On the MRI scan, the doctor can see the severity of the hernia and how it should be treated.
+A physical therapist is also able to diagnose a hernia.
+This is what the physiotherapists at Fysiofitaal using clear information from the interview and some specific tests.
+Depending on the severity of the symptoms, a decision is made whether to refer the patient to the general practitioner.

-Research has shown that a conservative policy (physiotherapy) for a hernia is just as effective as surgery.
-That is why far fewer operations are performed than before.
-Whether or not surgery is necessary depends on several factors and is determined by a specialist.
-In most cases the complaints decrease within 10 weeks.
-In the beginning, a hernia is treated with relative rest.
-After the resting period, it is important to evaluate the condition on the basis of exercises and training to regain strength and mobility.
-The physiotherapists at Fysiofitaal can help you with your rehabilitation.
+Research has shown that conservative management (physical therapy) for a herniated disc is just as effective as surgery.
+Therefore, far fewer surgeries are performed than before.
+Whether it is necessary to perform surgery depends on several factors and is determined by a specialist.
+In most cases, symptoms diminish within 10 weeks.
+In the beginning, a herniated disc is treated with relative rest.
+After the period of rest, it is important to check on exercises and training to regain strength and mobility.
+The physical therapists at Fysiofitaal can help you with rehabilitation.